SigNoz/distributedtracing.io/blog/N+1-query-distributed-tracing.md

 ---
-title: What is N+1 query problem and how distributed tracing solves it?
+title: N+1 query problem solved using Distributed Tracing
 slug: query-distributed-tracing
-# date: 2022-09-06
+date: 2023-01-20
 # tags: [Distributed Tracing]
 # authors: pranay
 description: N+1 query problem is a problem in database retrieval where the related entities of an object are queried individually from a database, leading to O(n) queries